-DLPT 5 Lower Rans ge Listening Compreh nension Test for Language X Form A End-of-Test Review Information At the end of the test, if there is still time on the you will have the opportunity to review your ans before submitting the test.
-From the review page you will be able to jump to given passage.
-You will be able to respond to any questions you not answered, or change an answer.
-You will not hear the audio again during this rev period.
-Detailed instructions for this review will be give end of the test. clock, wers o any u have iew Start of Test • This listening test contains 40 passages and 61 questions. • The test is 180 minutes (3 hours) long. • There will be a 15 minute break after Passage 22.
-The break does not count against the total time allowed for the test. • When you are ready, click the [Start Test] button below. • The screen will move to Passage 1 and the clock will begin.
-Help End of Instructions Test ends in 180:00 Back Start Test
+DLPT5 Lower Range Listening Comprehension Test for Japanese End-of-Test Review Information At the end of the test, if there is still time on the clo you will have the opportunity to review your answer before submitting the test.
+From the review page you will be able to jump to at given passage.
+You will be able to respond to any questions you h not answered, or change an answer.
+You will not hear the audio again during this review period.
+Detailed instructions for this review will be given a end of the test. ers ny .
+Nave . w at the Start of Test Help End of Instructions T est ends in 180:00 B ack S tart Test